Tour the report editor in Power BI

 Format your visuals

 Select the paint roller icon to display the Format pane.
-The option available depend on the type of visualization selected.
+The options available depend on the type of visualization selected.

 The formatting possibilities are almost endless.
 To learn more, explore on your own, or visit these articles: